AurelienSaelens/HangmanGame/readme.md

-## This is a simple Hangman with JavaScript
+## This is a simple Hangman with JavaScript.